 1. Factory Reset: You can initiate a reset back to factory settings via the Web Manager, by running the command factory-reset or by pressing the reset button.
-The latter would require a slim needle or paper clip which must be inserted into the hole to the left of the SIM 1 slot The button must be hold pressed for up to 5 seconds until all LEDs flash up.
+The latter would require a slim needle or paper clip which must be inserted into the hole pressed for up to 5 seconds until all LEDs flash up.